viniciuskloppel/kite/README.md

 console.log("Bump seed:", bump);
 ```

-## getAccountsFactory - make a function to get and decode program accounts of a particular type
+## getAccountsFactory - make a function to get and decodes accounts of a particular type

 Creates a function that gets all program accounts of a particular type.
 Accounts will be decoded, so you can see the actual values for each of the fields inside.
 Useful for getting all offers, auctions, or users from a program.